Lazerbeak12345/chaml/README.md

 There are multiple parallel attempts to reach a working end-goal.

-- The cpp implementation is the oldest one.
-It right now can only just barely handle some comments, sometimes.
-I'm not likely to continue pursuit with this one, I'm just using it for reference, and will most likely remove it.
 - The chaml one is 75% done, but once I realized I made a few critical mistakes (such as not actually knowing what a lexer is and what a parser is), I decided to stop for awhile.